guillaumeeb/big-data-frameworks-on-pbs/spark/Readme.md

  2. Chunk servers are booked using PBS qsub command.
  3. Using pbsdsh, Spark standalone master and slaves are started on every node requested to PBS,

+The work here is inspired both from the work on Dask (see dask folder of the repository) and at the beginning by what has been done here: https://www.osc.edu/~troy/pbstools/man/pbs-spark-submit.

 ## Project organisation

 Some pbs examples are in the _examples_ folder. they provide different ways of starting a cluster and launching